 Create a Bird Spa

 Water – Orioles are attracted to shallow moving water.
 Pick a shallow basin and add a small pump or bubbler to keep the water moving.
 Change the bath weekly or when you see crud or droppings.
+Placing a few oriole feeders near a birdbath will also help to attract orioles.

 Multiple Hummingbird Feeders – If your successful drawing in the small birds, consider placing several nectar feeders in close proximity.
 While Orioles are territorial it’s common to see hummingbirds and Orioles share the same set of feeders.